-By using some of the tips I’m about to share below, I was able to travel more than a couple of times a year while friends guessed how I was able to.
+By using some of the tips I’m about to share below, I was able to travel while working full time more than a couple of times a year while friends guessed how I was able to.

-Below, I’m going to share with you some of my biggest tips that I used while I worked a 9-5 job, and how I managed to travel multiple times out of the year ✈️✈️✈️ let’s get it!
+Below, I’m going to share with you some of the biggest tips that I used while I worked a 9-5 job, and how I managed to travel multiple times out of the year ✈️✈️✈️ let’s get it!

 Before we get started

-I’m not saying that this is a blog post that will help you hack your way into getting more vacation days (per-say), but what I will show you in this post how you can hack your way to extending your already available vacation days, and then some.
+I’m not saying that this is a blog post that will help you hack your way into getting more vacation days (per se), but what I will show you in this post is how you can hack your way to extending your already available vacation days, and then some.